Skip to main content

 Academic Team

-For academic research teams and university programs, sold with an academic discount.
-The Standard tier includes 10 seats and Large includes 20 seats, each with storage and a monthly usage allowance sized for academic work.
+For a single academic lab or research group, sold with an academic discount.
+The Standard tier includes 10 seats and Large includes 20 seats, each with 1 TB of shared storage and a monthly usage allowance sized for academic work.
+Rotation students can be added and removed freely up to the cap.

 Commercial Team